OferT-FTS/biu_d20_eda/README.md

  from scipy.stats import gaussian_kde, import os

 # Load UI
-in terminal run the following commands: streamlit run main.py
+In terminal run the following commands: streamlit run main.py

 # The UI functionality
 First Page - user information
  - In the first page the user is asked for a name and city, only then the user gets to see the upload and EDA generator interactive page.

-Second Page - interactive EDA generator
+- Second Page - interactive EDA generator
   In the second page the user is asked to upload a CSV or EXCEL file, no other file name extension is valid.
   In the sidebar, informative information is displayed:
   1. Welcome <User>
   2. Current Time
   3. Weather information from OpenWeatherMap (city entered in first page)